tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Incorporating Outer Extensions {#outer-extensions}

-Some TLS 1.3 extensions can be quite large and having them both in the inner and outer ClientHello will lead to a very large overall size.
+Some TLS 1.3 extensions can be quite large and having them both in ClientHelloInner and ClientHelloOuter will lead to a very large overall size.
 One particularly pathological example is "key_share" with post-quantum algorithms.
 In order to reduce the impact of duplicated extensions, the client may use the "outer_extension" extension.

 ~~~
     enum {